Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Related Work

 \section{Related Work}

-\textbf{Visual Representation Learning.} Early works of visual representation learning focus on training image classifiers using labor-intensive image labels~\cite{NIPS2012_c399862d,simonyan2014very,szegedy2015going,he2016deep}.
-As an augmentation, object and attribute labels are used to enhance visual representation~\cite{Anderson2017up-down,Zhang_2021_CVPR}, significantly improving the performance on vision-language tasks.
-To reduce the annotation burden, self-supervised learning~\cite{he2020momentum,chen2020simple,grill2020bootstrap,He_2022_CVPR} is proposed to match the visual representation of different views from the same image.
-Moving forward, vision-language pre-training~\cite{radford2021learning,jia2021scaling,gu2021zero,zhong2022regionclip,li2021grounded} is proposed to match millions of web-collected visual-text pairs, exhibiting generalizable capability on diverse visual recognition tasks.
-Beyond implicit embeddings, there is a line of research seeking to abstract visual scenes into symbolic, structured representations, such as scene graphs~\cite{xu2017scene,zellers2018neural,tang2020unbiased,zhong2021learning}.
-These representations demonstrate benefits in diverse domains, including vision-language modeling~\cite{yu2021ernie,pan2022contrastive,mitra2023compositional,herzig2023incorporating} and various downstream tasks~\cite{hudson2019learning, zhong2020comprehensive, ji2020action, hughes2022hydra, Kalithasan2023NSRM}.
+\textbf{Visual Representation Learning.} Early works focus on training image classifiers using labor-intensive image labels~\cite{NIPS2012_c399862d,simonyan2014very,szegedy2015going,he2016deep}.
+As an augmentation, object and attribute labels are used to enhance visual representation~\cite{Anderson2017up-down,Zhang_2021_CVPR}.
+To reduce the annotation cost, self-supervised learning~\cite{he2020momentum,chen2020simple,grill2020bootstrap,He_2022_CVPR} is proposed to match the visual representation of different views from the same image.
+Moving forward, vision-language pre-training~\cite{radford2021learning,jia2021scaling,gu2021zero,zhong2022regionclip,li2021grounded} is proposed to match web-collected visual-text pairs, exhibiting generalizable capability on diverse visual recognition tasks.
+Compared to these visual embeddings, our visual tables additionally encode \textbf{world knowledge} critical for visual reasoning, support \textbf{interpretability} to humans and LLMs, and enable \textbf{controllable editing}.

-Compared to the visual embeddings derived from vision-language pre-training, our proposed visual table additionally encodes world knowledge at the object instance level.
-Further, resembling the idea of symbolic representations, the visual table is presented in the structured text.
-It is interpretable by humans and can be seamlessly digested by LLMs in a training-free way.

-\textbf{Multi-modal Large Language Models.} MLLMs harness the cognitive capability of LLMs to empower reasoning on multi-modal tasks, typically on visual question answering (VQA)~\cite{alayrac2022flamingo, li2023blip, dai2023instructblip, zhu2023minigpt4, liu2023improved, chen2023shikra, bai2023qwen, idefics2023, huang2024language, li2023otter}.
-These methods usually learn the layers that connect the pre-trained visual representation~\cite{radford2021learning} and the pre-trained LLMs~\cite{touvron2023llama, vicuna2023}.
-Building on top of MLLMs, some works seek to improve the quality of instruction-following data used in MLLM training~\cite{chen2023sharegpt4v,wang2023see} or to enhance object perception by introducing control signals (\eg, segmentation or depth maps)~\cite{jain2023vcoder}, while the others explore chain-of-thoughts idea~\cite{kojima2022large,wei2022chain}.
-The latter methods prompt the models to acquire intermediate information, such as reasoning steps~\cite{mmcot2023,ddcot2024} and scene graphs~\cite{mitra2023compositional}, which then serve as additional inputs of the models for the final answer.
-In parallel, we focus on visual representation learning and the resulting visual tables serve as inputs of MLLMs and above methods.
-Our visual tables can consistently improve the performance of SOTA MLLMs on diverse benchmarks, as demonstrated by our experiments.